the-events-calendar/event-tickets/readme.txt

 = [5.1.2] TBD =

 * Fix - Add "Currently full" message on TEC views when the event has RSVPs without availability.
 [ET-1004]
+* Fix - Fixed showing notices for localized script in the attendee list page.
+[ET-1043]

 = [5.1.1] 2021-03-04 =